badgirlbongi/bongihub/workflow.md

 + bongihub/projects/TOURza/places.php trying to fetch data from the database and use it

 29/01/2024
-+ testing if the database is working
++ testing if the database is working via bongihub/projects/TOURza/places.php